Supporting mental health, wellbeing and development

-Established twelve years ago the multi-disciplinary team is dedicated to child-centred practice utilising a broad range of theory.
-With all practitioners trained to post-graduate level and engaged in current thinking, research and practice, we are a dynamic, creative and innovative team.
+Established fifteen years ago the multi-disciplinary team is dedicated to child-centred practice utilising a broad range of theory.
+With practitioners trained to post-graduate level and engaged in current thinking, research and practice across a variety of disciplines; we are a dynamic, creative and innovative team.

-Our psychotherapeutic aspect is provided by creative practitioners; art psychotherapists, music therapists and drama therapists.
+Our psychotherapeutic aspect is provided by creative psychotherapy practitioners from the following disciplines; art psychotherapy, music therapy, dramatherapy and dance movement psychotherapy.
 Using psychodynamic theory, foundations in child development and influence from interpersonal neurobiology, our therapists engage our students on a creative level, using narrative, metaphor and play to explore each student's individual experiences and thoughts at their pace.

-Complimenting and enhancing this, our occupational therapists are trained in Sensory Integration, supporting a holistic consideration of each students’ physical needs, development in movement, proprioception skills and vestibular abilities.
+Complimenting and enhancing this, our occupational therapist team has further enhancement with a Advanced Sensory Integration practitioner, supporting a holistic consideration of each students’ physical needs, development in movement, proprioception skills and vestibular abilities.
 Supporting students to gain mastery and connection of their bodies ultimately supports confidence and engagement in activity to interact more successfully with the world around them.

 Our speech and language therapists offer insight into our students’ patterns of communication, supporting our education staff to provide adaptations for optimum accessibility as well as providing individual bespoke therapeutic support.
 Creating class-based group programs to support development in working memory, visual perception, social communication and language comprehension provide intervention integrated with play and learning.

 In recognition of the importance of family and each students’ support outside of school, our family support team offers outreach work to our parents and carers.
-Offering a diverse range of help from counselling to practical parenting strategies, systemic work and social work support, the team provide a crucial connection to the school and therapy team.
+Offering a diverse range of help from counselling to practical parenting strategies and systemic work, the team provide a crucial aspect to the schools holistic approach to care and development.

-In regular consultation with our team, we have partners in practice from Mentor Forensic (forensic psychologists), Big Talk Education (specialist sex education) and educational psychology.
-The connected and integrated practice is crucial and reflected in these working relationships.
+In regular consultation with our team, we have close partners in practice from Mentor Forensic (forensic psychologists) and Big Talk Education (specialist sex education) to support the development of informed and healthy relationships for our students.

 The therapy team are dedicated to supporting our students on site but we also offer our services to others in the community, regularly working with schools, colleges, social services and the NHS.